+This single line strike can be included on ABNs printed specifically for issuance when unassigned items and services are furnished.
+Alternatively, the line can be hand-penned on an already printed ABN.
+The sentence must be stricken and can't be entirely concealed or deleted.
 There is no CMS requirement for suppliers or the beneficiary to place initials next to the stricken sentence or date the annotations when the notifier makes the changes to the ABN before issuing the notice to the beneficiary.

 "This supplier doesn't accept payment from Medicare for the item(s) listed in the table above.
 If I checked Option 1 above, I am responsible for paying the supplier's charge for the item(s) directly to the supplier.
 If Medicare does pay, Medicare will pay me the Medicare-approved amount for the item(s), and this payment to me may be less than the supplier's charge."

-- This statement can be included on ABNs printed for unassigned items and services, or it can be handwritten in a legible 10 point or larger font.
+This statement can be included on ABNs printed for unassigned items and services, or it can be handwritten in a legible 10 point or larger font.

 An ABN with the Option 1 sentence stricken must contain the CMS-approved unassigned claim statement as written above to be considered valid notice.
 Similarly, when the unassigned claim statement is included in the "Additional Information" section, the last sentence in Option 1 should be stricken.

+Once the beneficiary reviews and understands the information contained in the ABN, the Signature Box is to be completed by the beneficiary (or representative).
 This box cannot be completed in advance of the rest of the notice.

 |Blank (I) Signature||The beneficiary (or representative) must sign the notice to indicate that he or she has received the notice and understands its contents.
 If a representative signs on behalf of a beneficiary, he or she should write out "representative" in parentheses after his or her signature.
 The representative's name should be clearly legible or noted in print.

 If a beneficiary refuses to sign a properly issued ABN, you should consider not furnishing the item or service, unless the consequences (health and safety of the beneficiary, or civil liability in case of harm) prevent this option.

 If beneficiary refuses to sign, but chooses to have procedure and provider agrees

 |Blank (J) Date||The beneficiary (or representative) must write the date he or she signed the ABN.
 If the beneficiary has physical difficulty with writing and requests assistance in completing this blank, the date may be inserted by the notifier.|

-|Disclosure Statement||The disclosure statement in the footer of the notice is required to be included on the document.
+|Disclosure Statement||The disclosure statements in the footer of the notice are required to be included on the document.